 What Are Good Trades to Get Into?

-Not only are several skilled trades professions in demand, there are many that offer high earning potential.
+Not only are several skilled trades professions in demand, but many also offer high earning potential.
 Here are just a few examples:

 Electrician